-The potential respondents were discreetly invited through hotel data, due to the strict liability imposed on innkeepers by the Innkeepers Act 1952, regarding their liability in relation to exposure to HSRs.
-The respondents were categorised into very experienced, moderately experienced and those who had some exposure to HSRs.
-Respondents were categorised according to their demographics (60.2% female) and age (33-65 years), while the face-to-face session was estimated to last between twelve to twenty minutes using semi-structured questions First, the document was based on general questions of HSRs with colour images to facilitate understanding.
-Next, a list of specific questions on food and beverage and front desk scenarios, including a short multimedia five minutes clip, featuring HSRs with high and low human likeness was screened and concluded with feedback and general comments.
+The potential respondents were invited via data from hotels which was handled very discreetly due to, the Innkeepers Act 1952 has imposed strict liability upon the innkeeper, based on their exposure to HSRs.
+The respondents were categorised into very experienced, moderately experienced and those who had some exposure to HSR.
+Respondents was categorised as to their demographics (60.2% female), age (33-65 years) while the face to face session was estimated to be from twelve to twenty minutes employing semi structured questions.
+First, the document was based on general questions of HSR with colour images to facilitate understanding.
+Next, a list of specific questions on food and beverage and front desk scenarios, including a short multimedia five minutes clip, featuring HSR with high and low human likeness was screened and concluded with feedback and general comments.
 Participants were provided cash incentives of USD 50.

-6.1.
 Experiment 1

-Trans diagnostic intervention studies for affective themes in randomised trial and analogous issues arise in a different type of trans diagnosis approach, such as examining whether a particular behavioural dimension relates to a particular factor trans diagnostically and similar to the argument for diagnostic categories, seem to require demonstrating that such dimensional relationships hold and do not differ across groups (Tulbure et al., 2018).
+Trans diagnostic intervention studies for affective themes in randomised trial and analogous issues arise in a different type of trans diagnosis approach, such as examining whether a particular behavioural dimension relates to a particular factor trans diagnostically and similar to the argument for diagnostic categories, seem to require demonstrating that such dimensional relationships hold and do not differ across groups (Tulbure et al., 2019).
 Hence we enrolled participants via randomised groups of 698 respondents.